SashenGovender/AnimalFiveHead/README.md

 * Each card has a value attached to it and is added to create a total score
 * If the adjacent card is of a higher ranked card, the lower card value is remove from the total. i.e. Leave, Caterpillar.
 A Caterpillar eats leave, and the leave value must be subtracted from the total.
 * The Keeper and Tourist (NPC) Player are a subset of the Player and follow the same summation logic.
 However they can protect certain card types from the negative summation
-* The NPC players can only chain upto a maximumof 4 cards
+* The NPC players can only chain upto a maximum of 5 cards

 ## Getting Started
 Simply pull the source code from git into Visual Studio to build and run